erikringsmuth/requirejs-router/README.md

 - `router.currentRoute()` - the current route - ex: `{path: '/', queryParameters: [], module: 'info/infoView', matchesUrl: function() {...}}`

 ## How to use
 Let's go over the case where your site has a consistent layout (header, footer, etc.) that you want rendered on every page.
-Let's call this the `indexView`.
+Let's call this the `layoutView`.
 When you click a tab in the header it routes to a different page.
-You need to re-render the `indexView` to show which tab is now active.
+You need to re-render the `layoutView` to show which tab is now active.
 There are two main ways to do this.
-If you use views that support parent views similar to .NET master pages then the set up is simple since you can route directly to the child view.
-If you use a more classic style of views like Backbone.js then you need a hook to render the parent view before rendering the child view.
+If you use views that support layout views similar to .NET master pages then the set up is simple since you can route directly to the child view.
+If you use a more classic style of views like Backbone.js then you need a hook to render the layout view before rendering the child view.
 Let's go over the easy case first.

-### Views that support parent views
+### Views that support layout views
 Example framework: [view.js](http://erikringsmuth.github.io/view-js/)

 Here's an example ineraction with the example configuration from above: